SEO writing is all about quality content – for readers and algorithms

 Whether you are writing blog posts, content marketing or for your small business, the advice above will help you get your articles read more often by more readers.

-Writing for SEO will get you more organic traffic.
+Writing for SEO will get you more organic traffic and help you with organic link building.
 Writing long-form, compelling content for readers will have them engaged and keep your bounce rate low.

 All you need to do is keep the following points in mind.